Whether you embrace a chatbot for your website or not, technology that automates much of what we do is taking over.

 If you want to start off somewhere it’s a fine place to go.
-Cream Soda Media can however build you any bespoke platform that can fit with your brand personality, maintaining UX and Responsive Design of your site
+Cream Soda Media can however build you any bespoke platform that can fit with your brand personality, maintaining UX and Responsive Design of your site.

-Where Can Chatbots be Used?
+Where Can Chatbots for your website be Used?